SomedudeX/mpeg-convert/README.md

  - [License](https://raw.githubusercontent.com/SomedudeX/MPEG-Convert/main/LICENSE)
  - [Releases](https://github.com/SomedudeX/MPEG-Convert/releases)

 Contributions are welcome!
-If you encounter issues or have suggestions for improvements, please feel free to open an issue or submit a pull request.
+If you encounter any problems or find any bugs, please feel free to open an issue.
 In the meantime, happy converting!

 --